 My journey with stress

-We all have a unique journey with stress.
-No matter where you are on that journey, the right strategies make all the difference.
+We all journey with stress.
+No matter where you are on that path, the right strategies make all the difference.

-Struggling with stress and anxiety has been part of my journey.
-Having been scared and unable to cope with the daily demands of life, I now understand the value of calling on support and learning how to manage stress.
+Struggling with stress has been part of my journey.
+Having been scared and unable to cope with the daily demands of life, I now understand the value of calling on support and learning how to manage it.

-I was a stressed out dad and husband before my 21st birthday.
+I was a dad and husband before my 21st birthday.

-For me and anyone who knew me back then, this was a big deal, as it was quite a dramatic shift from the direction my life was heading.
+This was a big deal for me and anyone who knew me.
+It was a dramatic shift from the direction my life was heading.

-But the reality of being a husband and dad at a young age while being untrained, unqualified, and unemployed soon became a heavy weight to carry.
+But the reality of being a husband and dad at a young age while being untrained, unqualified, and unemployed soon became a big weight.

-What I now know, which I didn't know then, is that the huge changes in my life—despite them being goodhad led to me experiencing an immense level of stress.
+What I now know, which I didn't know then, is that the huge changes in my life—despite them being good—had led to me experiencing immense levels of stress.

 Some stress was internal.
 Some external.

-The internal stress came from the value I place on family, loyalty, and leadership.
+The internal stress came from the value I placed on leadership and family.
 Which, although good, were hampered by a crippling fear of failure and the negative effects of imposter phenomenon.

 And some of my external stressors included things like work, study, bereavement, and, of course, the daily challenges and demands that come with family life.